Bradley Conference Faculty

 She is the director of the Rhode Island Family Court Mental Health Clinic, where she specializes in forensic mental health evaluations with adolescents in the juvenile justice system.
 She is active in the American Psychology-Law Society, serving on several committees; she co-chaired its international conference in Seattle in 2017.

-Dr. Lowenhaupt has for 10 years provided care to children in the Rhode Island child welfare and juvenile justice systems in a variety of settings.
-She was the consulting medical and psychiatric director at the Rhode Island Training School, under the direction of the Rhode Island Department of Children, Youth, and Families.
-She is the representative for the American Academy of Child and Adolescent Psychiatry (AACAP) on the board of the National Commission for Correctional Health Care and serves on the adoption/foster care committee of AACAP.
-Her areas of interest include the treatment of children and adolescents in foster care and the juvenile justice system, moral development and disruptive behavior disorders, and medical education.
+Dr. Lowenhaupt has conducted most of her clinical work within the child welfare and juvenile justice settings, currently serving as consulting medical and psychiatric director at the Rhode Island Training School, the state's only juvenile correctional facility under the direction of the RI Department of Children, Youth, and Families.
+She represents the American Academy of Child and Adolescent Psychiatry on the board of the National Commission for Correctional Health Care, where she also serves as the chair of the Juvenile Health Committee.

 As director of forensic psychiatry at Rhode Island Hospital and its Hasbro Children's Hospital, Wade Myers, MD, focuses on child, adolescent and family psychiatry issues that involve the legal system.
 Dr. Myers is also a clinical professor in the department of psychiatry and human behavior at The Warren Alpert Medical School of Brown University